Statue: Maine Lobsterman

 About the Sculptor and Subject

-Victor Kahill, and his father Joseph, were born in Beirut, Lebanon.
-Victor became a sculptor; his father was a portrait artist.
-Victor came to America in 1909, studied art, and fought for the United States in World War I. He died in San Francisco in 1965.
+Victor Kahill, and his older brother Joseph, were born in Beirut, Lebanon.
+Victor became a sculptor and came to America in 1909.
+He studied art, and fought for the United States in World War I. Victor was able to bring his brother to America with money he made as an artist.
+Victor died in San Francisco in 1965.

 The artist, at his death, bequeathed the statue to Maine’s Department of Sea and Shore Fisheries.